JarningGau/ProjectSVR/README.md

 ## Reproducing results from manuscript

-Code to reproduce results from the Gao et al. manuscript is available on github.com/jarninggau/ProjectSVR\_reproducibility.
+Code to reproduce results from the Gao et al. manuscript is available at github.com/jarninggau/ProjectSVR\_reproducibility.

 ## Code of Conduct